hivemq/mqtt-cli/README.md

 - **All MQTT 3.1.1 and MQTT 5.0 features** are supported
 - **interactive**, direct and verbose Mode for all MQTT Commands
 - Shell behavior with Syntax Highlighting, Command completion and history
-- configurable default settings
+- Configurable default settings
-- Ability to connect simultaneously various MQTT Clients to different Broker
+- Ability to connect various MQTT Clients to different broker simultaneously
+- Quick broker tests
+- Export information from HiveMQ API endpoints
 - Various distributions available
-- Graal support coming soon

 ### Prerequisites
 At least Java 8 is required to run MqttCLI.